 The earthquakes also damaged business premises in Greater Christchurch, especially in the central and eastern parts of the City, with many businesses forced to relocate either temporarily or, in some cases, permanently.
 Continued momentum behind the Central City recovery has meant businesses and workers are returning to this area, helping to restore the central business district as the principal commercial hub for the region.
-Employment levels in the Central City are again nearing those attained prior to the earthquakes.
+Employment levels in the Central City continue to increase but are not yet back to levels that existed prior to the earthquakes.are again nearing those attained prior to the earthquakes.